Music of Palestine: Classical music

+War songs

+Palestinian war songs prominently feature references to resistance against the occupation of Palestine, calling on Palestinians to fight the occupation and stay in their land, and describing historic events.

 Music and identity

 Palestinian music reflects Palestinian experience.
 As might be expected, much of it deals with the struggle of living under Israeli occupation, the longing for peace, and the love of the land of Palestine.
 A typical example of such a song is Baladi, Baladi (My Country, My Country), which has become the unofficial Palestinian national anthem: